 Even the best businesses get negative reviews.
-Your well-practiced processes can fail, a poor quality product can slip through or a team member can have a really bad day.
+Your well-practiced processes can fail.
+A poor-quality product can slip through.
+A team member can have a really bad day.

 What should you do when you get negative reviews on your Facebook page?